 Located along the northern base of the prominent Fishers Peak and Mesa, the diverse terrain consists of irrigated meadows, rolling hills, mesas, canyons, and native grasslands.

-Sandoval Ranch is modestly improved with a small older home, a modular home, a large steel shed and a Quonset.
-The property is perimeter and pasture fenced with two-track roads throughout.
+Sandoval Ranch is modestly, yet efficiently, improved with an owner’s modest home, a large steel shed, a Quonset, as well as working corrals and calving shed.
 County road 12.5 more or less constitutes the southern boundary, while county road 105.5 more or less constitutes the northern and eastern boundaries of the ranch.

 - Average Annual Rainfall: 17 inches

 - Average Winter High Temperatures: Upper 40s to low 50s

 - Average Summer Temperatures: Upper 80s